 Over the next 10 years, a few more changes took place as Ralph’s continued to discover where the business was going and where the new technologies were taking them.
 They continued to renovate and modify their other buildings.
 In 2010, Ralph’s sister company, Mobileline Systems Ltd., entered into an agreement with Inmarsat Satellite LLC to become a partner and sell Iridium and Inmarsat monthly airtime.

 Ralph’s Radio Becomes a Third-generation Family Business

 Ralph’s became a family business when Orrie Rurak passed his company down to his two sons, Dave and Tim.
-Now, their sons work for the family business as well.
-In October of 2005, Dave’s son, Trevor Rurak, began working full-time at Ralph’s, and in 2008, Tim’s son, Tristan Rurak, also came on board full-time.
+In the mid-2000s, their sons worked for the family business as well.
+In October 2005, Dave’s son, Trevor Rurak, began working full-time at Ralph’s, and in 2008, Tim’s son, Tristan Rurak, also came on board full-time.
 In February 2017, Dave and Tim also decided to change places in the business.
-After 44 years of serving as president of Ralph’s Radio, Dave decided to take the role of vice president and Tim has become president.
+After 44 years of serving as president of Ralph’s Radio, Dave decided to take on the role of vice president, and Tim became president.

 The summer of 2020 brought about the latest round of changes to the management team at Ralph’s Radio.
 Dave Rurak retired at the end of July, and his son, Trevor, left the company at the same time.
 On Aug.
 1, Tim Rurak purchased Dave’s shares in the company.
 Tristan has been promoted to vice president of Ralph’s Radio and is in charge of business development.
 Tim’s wife, Dalia Maziar, who had been working part-time since May 1996, moved into a full-time role to support Tim and Tristan.